nimisaya/Languagematters/README.md

 ### Disclaimer

-I only really speak English (Australian) and some Bahasa Indonesia.
+I only really speak English (Australian) and a little Bahasa Indonesia.
 I am relying on google translate for any other languages, so it may not quite make sense or I may use the wrong words.

 ### Resources